Exadra37/elixir-scribe/README.md

 - [ ] Mix task: `scribe.gen.home`
   * Removes current default Home page.
   * Adds new Home page with links to each Domain and Resource.
+  * Optimizes default HTMl layout and components for a more clean and usable UI:
+    + Table headers in Bold
+    + Highlight links in blue, not in bold (black).
 - [ ] Mix task: `scribe.gen.ci`
   * Generates a CI file for Github or Gitlab with at least the following:
     + `mix format --dry-run --check-formatted`